ljkahn/Blurb/README.md

 ## Features

 -- Login/Create Account
-Upon loading the web application, you will see a polished homepage with a user friendly interface.
+Upon loading the web application, you will see a polished homepage with a randomly generated Blurb, and a user friendly interface.
 From the home page you will be prompted to create an account, or login.

 --User Authentication
 To create an account, click "Create" on the middle sign.
 Enter your full name, email address, desired password, and username into the modal.
 You can also choose to add a profile picture as well.
 Click the "Create Account" button to complete the account creation process and be automatically logged into your account.

+--Search Bar
+Search for other users on Blurb by using the search bar at the top of the screen.

 --Home Page
 When signed in, along the bottom of the page will be the home button, "fire"/trending Blurbs button, a create a Blurb button in the center, a notifications page (under construction), and your profile button.